yafp/ttth/README.md

 ## privacy
-* ttth is not tracking it's users (not using Google Analytics nor using other methods)
-* All data is stored locally only.
-* Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for electrons webview.
 * ttth is using [sentry](https://sentry.io) to collect error reports.
 This helps heavily finding bugs which might occur only in some specific use-cases.
 Please see the [sentry privacy policy](https://sentry.io/privacy/) for more details.
+* ttth is not tracking it's users (i.e. using Google Analytics or similar)
+* All data is stored locally only.
+* Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for electrons webview.

 You are always welcome to check and even improve the code.